Clifton, County Cavan: History

 Clifton formed part of the termon lands belonging to Tomregan Roman Catholic Church which were granted to the Protestant Bishop of Kilmore in 1610 as part of the Plantation of Ulster.
 By a lease dated 6 April 1612 the said bishop granted the lands to Sir Oliver Lambart of Kilbeggan, County Westmeath and Sir Garret Moore, 1st Viscount Moore of Mellifont, County Louth.
 On 17 July 1639 the bishop re-granted the lands to Charles Lambart, 1st Earl of Cavan.
 In the 1740s the bishop leased the land to John Jones for 21 years.
 This lease was renewed to his descendant John Copeland Jones on 20 May 1843.
 In the 1860s the holder of the lease was David Fielding Jones.

-The Tithe Applotment Books for 1827 list the following tithepayers in the townland- Berry, Faris, Pringle.
+The Tithe Applotment Books for 1827 list the following tithepayers in the townland, who are Berry, Faris, and Pringle.

-The Ordnance Survey Name Books for 1836 give the following description of the townland- Lies in the South of the parish, 3 miles from Ballyconnell.
+The Ordnance Survey Name Books for 1836 give the following description of the townland, “Lies in the South of the parish, 3 miles from Ballyconnell.
 Bishop's land.
 Held on lease by Jones.
 Lease rent 5 shillings & 6d per arable acre.
 The houses are built of mud.
-The soil produces oats and potatoes.
+The soil produces oats and potatoes.”

 The Clifton Valuation Office Field books are available for December 1838.

-Griffith's Valuation of 1857 lists the landlord of the townland as Jones & the tenants as Faris, Pringle and Griffith.
+Griffith's Valuation of 1857 lists the landlord of the townland as Jones and the tenants as Faris, Pringle and Griffith.